preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 Add an animated GIF
 ---------------------
-In Omnia 6.12 and later, it can be possible to add an animated GIF to the RTF Editor, using this icon:
+It can be possible to add an animated GIF to the RTF Editor, if settings allow it, using this icon:

 .. image:: rtf-animated-gif-icon.png